-Table 6: Correlation analysis, for subjects using EVOSUITE, between lack of correctness (measured with the sum of failures and errors, cf. Table 5) and a) the number of times EVOSUITE is run, and b) the time spent on the generated test suites.
+Table 6: For participants using EVOSUITE, correlation analysis between lack of correctness (measured with the sum of failures and errors, cf. Table 5) and a) the number of times EVOSUITE is run, and b) the time spent on the generated test suites.